LetriciaAngeloni/LinkTune-Privacy-Policy/README.md

 # LinkTune Privacy Policy
 **Last updated:** July 24, 2025

-**Simple Summary:** LinkTune does not collect, store, or transmit any of your personal data.
-Everything stays on your Mac.

 ## Data Collection
 LinkTune does not collect any personal information about you or your usage patterns.
 The app operates entirely on your local device.